emmaolof/Employee-Database-Analysis-SQL-Python/README.md

 ## Visualizations

-Importing the SQL database into Pandas (Python) by using SQLAlchemy.
+Imported the SQL database into Pandas (Python) by using SQLAlchemy.
 Consult SQLAlchemy documentation for more information. https://docs.sqlalchemy.org/en/13/core/engines.html#postgresql

 Create a bar chart of average salary by title.